willhaslett/covid-19-growth/README.md

 This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

 Cloning vs forking: no breaking changes to `etl.py` are anticipated.
-Only additional features, such as integration with population data.
+Only additional features.
+Current development priorities are:
+* Integration with 2019 US census data
+* Integrating the JH recorvered data
+* Integrating the JH deaths data

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.